-Jarious returns to the organization and begins his first season as the Lions’ offensive coordinator and quarterbacks coach after previously serving as the club’s QB’s coach in 2013.
+Jarious enters his second season as the Lions’ offensive coordinator in 2019.
+He re-joined the club in 2018 after formerly serving as the club’s quarterback’s coach in 2013.

 The Notre Dame grad and former Denver Broncos draft selection enjoyed a very successful eight-year CFL career, seven seasons of which were spent in a BC Lions uniform from 2005 to 2011.